nextgis/docs_ngcom/source/styles.rst

 MapServer style
 ----------------------------

 #.
-Open the Properties page of :ref:`Vector layer <ngcom_vector_layer>` or :ref:`PostGIS layer <ngcom_postgis_layer>` for which you want to create a style;
+Open the Properties page of a :ref:`Vector layer <ngcom_vector_layer>` or :ref:`PostGIS layer <ngcom_postgis_layer>` for which you want to create a style;
 #.
 Select :menuselection:`Create resource --> MapServer style` on the right side of the Web GIS :ref:`admin console <ngw_admin_interface>`;
 #.
-In the opened dialog, go to :guilabel:`Resource` tab and type a name for the new style in the field :guilabel:`Display name`.
-You can edit style parameters in :guilabel:`MapServer style` tab (optional).
-Examples of :term:`MapServer` style can be found :ref:`here <ngw_mapserver_templates>`;
-#.
 Press :guilabel:`Create` button.
-If Style is created successfully, you'll see its name in :guilabel:`Child resources` pane of the relevant Vector layer or PostGIS layer.
+If Style is created successfully, you'll see its name in the :guilabel:`Child resources` pane of the relevant Vector layer or PostGIS layer.

 .. figure:: _static/mapserver_style_select_en.png
    :name: mapserver_style_select